Video Streaming

 • High-quality streaming experience: ABR effectively minimizes buffering despite poor Internet connections; viewers can enjoy a seamless streaming experience without unnecessary disruptions.

-• Reduced start-up times: Adaptive bitrate streaming begins playback at the lowest bitrate stream and therefore, you don't have to wait for the video load.
+• Reduced start-up times: Adaptive bitrate streaming begins playback at the lowest bitrate stream, so you don't have to wait for the video load.

 • Highly optimized for mobile phones, tablets, and laptops: ABR is limited by a device's processing power; it ensures smooth streaming despite constraints (if any) in this regard.